The SPA Rules

 The first round of judging will be completed digitally.
 It is therefore important that the digital image sent by the artist is of a high quality.
 For advice please read our Photographing Artwork Guide.

 Artists must prepare one lower-resolution photograph of the complete work to be submitted with the entry form and have the option of including a second image showing a detail from the work.
-These images should be sent as JPG/JPEG files, A3 size and 72 DPI (but basically any clear computer jpeg of less than 3mb in size is fine).
+These images should be sent as JPG/JPEG files, about 3mb in size and 72 dpi

 In addition, artists should prepare one high-resolution photograph of the complete work for use in the catalogue if the work is selected for exhibition.
-The higher resolution image should be A3 size and 300 DPI.
+The higher resolution image should be A3 size (29.7 x42 cms or about 3500 x 4900 pixels) and 300 DPI.
 Artists should not send this higher quality image with the entry form.
 Artists will be informed if they should submit the higher-resolution photograph.

 Images of artwork submitted for the awards should not show a visible signature.
 See the Photographing Artwork guide for more information.